Abhii-07/Ajio-Clone/README.md

 ## Getting Started

-This project was built using React v 17.0.2, Redux v 4.1.2, Chakra UI, CSS and Rest API.
+This project was built using HTML5,CSS3, JavaScript and Rest API.
 It is a web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites